armangrigoryan96/developer/README.md

 #### 4. $ cd ..
 #### 5. $ npm run dev

-Note: the application should open after the last command!!
+Note: the application should start after the last command!!